5 Strategies For Better Teacher Professional Development

 Just as a teacher has to create conditions that support and encourage student success, school districts have to support teachers’ professional development.

 Today, professional development runs the gamut from one-shot workshops to more intensive job-embedded professional development, which has teachers learn in the day-to-day environment in which they work rather than getting pulled out to attend an outside training.

-However, the National School Boards Association’s Center for Public Education report, “Teaching the Teachers,” notes that most professional development today is ineffective because it neither changes teaching practices nor improves student learning.
+However, the National School Boards Association’s Center for Public Education report, “Teaching the Teachers,” noted that most professional development today is ineffective because it neither changes teaching practices nor improves student learning.

 Professional development for teachers can fall short in numerous ways, including:

 - Too many (and sometimes conflicting) goals and priorities competing for teachers’ time, energy, and attention.